pbatey/query-to-mongo/README.md

 The format for arguments was inspired by item #7 in [this article](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/) about best practices for RESTful APIs.

 ### Field selection
 The _fields_ argument is a comma separated list of field names to include in the results.
-For example `fields=name,age` results in a _option.fields_ value of `{'name':true,'age':true}`.
+For example `$fields=name,age` results in a _option.fields_ value of `{'name':true,'age':true}`.
 If no fields are specified then _option.fields_ is null, returning full documents as results.

 The _omit_ argument is a comma separated list of field names to exclude in the results.
-For example `omit=name,age` results in a _option.fields_ value of `{'name':false,'age':false}`.
+For example `$omit=name,age` results in a _option.fields_ value of `{'name':false,'age':false}`.
 If no fields are specified then _option.fields_ is null, returning full documents as results.

 Note that either _fields_ or _omit_ can be used.
 If both are specified then _omit_ takes precedence and the _fields_ entry is ignored.
 Mongo will not accept a mix of true and false fields
 ### Sorting
 The _sort_ argument is a comma separated list of fields to sort the results by.
-For example `sort=name,-age` results in a _option.sort_ value of `{'name':1,'age':-1}`.
+For example `$sort=name,-age` results in a _option.sort_ value of `{'name':1,'age':-1}`.
 If no sort is specified then _option.sort_ is null and the results are not sorted.

 ### Paging
 The _offset_ and _limit_ arguments indicate the subset of the full results to return.
 By default, the full results are returned.
 If _limit_ is set and the total count is obtained for the query criteria, pagination links can be generated: